Findings Review

 Step 1 · Import

-Start with timekeeping data: a CabuzTime bundle (one file), Costpoint files, or CSV files from another timekeeping service.
+Bring in a CabuzTime bundle (one file), Costpoint files, or CSV from another timekeeping service.
 Then import existing authorizations from a spreadsheet or CSV, or create them in-app using built-in approval flows.

 Step 2 · Verify